florind/Gborders/readme.md

 	./make-borders.sh 150

+generates the country borders for Europe

+Example showing the live border layer for Spain: http://blog.newsplore.com/wp-content/uploads/2009/03/embedmap.html

 How does it work
 =============

-The provided shell script downloads a borders file from  http://thematicmapping.org/, converts it into a sqlite db file then a ruby script processes this database to extract the border polygons and generates a JavaScript.
+The provided shell script downloads a borders file from  http://thematicmapping.org/, converts it into a sqlite db file then a ruby script processes this database to extract the border polygons and generates a JavaScript file ready to embed in your Google Maps page.

 Add the resulted JS file in your html: